 If you’re planning on visiting the big cities like Johannesburg and Durban, you’d better make sure that you know where you are and where you’re heading.
-There ARE a lot of bad neighbourhoods in the bigger cities, just the same as you’d get in certain areas back home, so don’t go looking for trouble.
-If you plan on visiting the coastal regions, make sure you head down to SA’s blue flag beaches, and if you’re more of a safari lover at heart, you’re going to want to opt for something that has at least a 4 star grading.
+There ARE a lot of bad neighborhoods in the bigger cities, just the same as you’d get in certain areas back home, so don’t go looking for trouble.
+If you plan on visiting the coastal regions, make sure you head down to SA’s blue flag beaches, and if you’re more of a safari lover at heart, you’re going to want to opt for something that has at least a 4-star grading.
 Stay out of the dodgy areas and you’re sure to stay perfectly safe and sound.

 2. You Don’t Need a Bling Ring Here

 That pretty ring and the necklace you got for x-mas last year?
 Leave it at home, or in the hotel safe, anywhere but on you while you’re out and about.
 You also don’t want to go around flashing your cash in the streets as you’re purchasing souvenirs from the local street vendors.
 Travel smart and you will travel safe, don’t make yourself a target!